-To write or not?
+To write or not to write?

 Please give this question enough consideration before starting to work on a proposal.
 The competition for EU funding is intense.
 Average success rate is 20% - in ERC lower.
 This means that a great deal of time and energy is needed to write a successful grant - how much depends upon the proposal type, and the preparation you have already done.
 A rule of thumb is 2 to three months minimum, ideally spread out over a year before submission in order to allow the proposal to "ripen."
 Please discuss this decision with colleagues and/or the EU-Referentin.
 Sometimes it is wiser to wait a year.
 This is particularly the case vis-à-vis ERC grants; see Bottom Up Funding: ERC page.